Written Cantonese: Early history

 Before the 20th century, the standard written language of China was Classical Chinese, with a grammar and vocabulary based on the Old Chinese of the Spring and Autumn period, of the 8th to the 5th century BCE.
 While this written standard remained essentially static for over two thousand years, the actual spoken language diverged ever further.
-The formation of Yue Chinese occurring among the Han population in the Pearl River Delta across many centuries, with the main linguistic influences being the Middle Chinese of the tenth century CE, corresponding to the end of the Tang dynasty, and that of the thirteenth century CE or late Song dynasty, as well as the Tai-Kadai substrate and some influence from pre-Tang Sinitic varieties.
+The formation of Yue Chinese occurred among the Han population in the Pearl River Delta across many centuries, with the main linguistic influences being the Middle Chinese of the tenth century CE, corresponding to the end of the Tang dynasty, and that of the thirteenth century CE or late Song dynasty, as well as the Tai-Kadai substrate and some influence from pre-Tang Sinitic varieties.

 The first Cantonese writings belong to a literary form specific to Canton, called mukjyusyu (木魚書, Jyutping: jyutping, Hanyu Pinyin: pinyin, lit. 'wooden fish book'), that supposedly has its roots in Buddhist chants accompanied by wooden fish.
 Mukjyu texts were popular light reading, their primary audience were women, as female (and overall) literacy was unusually high in that region.
 The mukjyus were intended to be sung, similar to other genres such as naamyam, although without musical instruments.

 The earliest known mukjyusyu work with elements of written Cantonese, Faazin Gei (花箋記, Jyutping: jyutping, Hanyu Pinyin: pinyin, lit.
 'The Flowery Paper'), was composed by an unknown author during the late Ming dynasty; its oldest extant edition is dated to 1713.
 The Faazin Gei is an example of the "scholar and beauty" genre popular at the time, with its story set in Suzhou.
 Its text, while still being close to Literary Chinese, contains a lot of specific Cantonese wording and even Cantonese vernacular characters, especially in the dialogue sentences, but also in the narrative text.
 Other such renowned early works include Ji-Hofaa Si (二荷花史, Jyutping: jyutping, "The Two Lotus Flowers") and Gamso-Jyunjoeng Saanwusin Gei (金鎖鴛鴦珊瑚扇記, Jyutping: jyutping, "Coral Fan and Golden-lock Mandarin-ducks Pendant").